 To cite this work, please use the following reference:

-Dotson, B. (2019).
+Dotson, B. (2019, November 16).
 Mastering basis facts through the reflex program.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/mastering-basic-facts-through-the-reflex-program/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/mastering-basic-facts-through-the-reflex-program/